 Always speak to a doctor before trying any new remedy in a baby or child.

 The Food and Drug Administration (FDA) have not approved bentonite cream as a sunscreen ingredient.
-However, one study suggests that the clay can protect the skin from harmful ultraviolet rays.
+However,

 For this reason, people may wish to use it alongside FDA-approved sunscreens.

 Excessive exposure to heavy metals such as lead can cause health problems.
-Children's brains are especially sensitive to lead, and it can cause learning disabilities and other issues.
+Children's brains are especially sensitive to lead, and it

 Avoiding exposure to lead and getting tested for lead exposure are the best ways to prevent lead poisoning.
 According to some research, bentonite clay may be helpful in removing some lead from the body.